 Some 1099-MISC income is not subject to FICA taxes

 Not all 1099-MISC income is created equal and while you must report all income, the amount shown in Box 3 of the form is beneficial to you.
 You must report everything that appears in boxes 1 through 10 on your 1040 tax return.
 However, how this income is entered onto the 1099-Misc and taxed can be different depending on the box in which it appears.

-Box 3 of the 1099-MISC is for “other income” and this includes something the Internal Revenue Service calls “incentive payments.”
-They’re most common in the auto industry—bonuses that are paid to salespersons when they sell a certain vehicle—and they can really add up over the course of the year.
+Box 3 of the 1099-MISC is for “Other Income,” and this includes something the Internal Revenue Service calls “incentive payments.”
+They’re most common in the auto industry—they're bonuses paid to salespersons when they sell a certain vehicle—and they can really add up over the course of the year.

 They’re paid by the manufacturer, not the dealership.
 They’re not wages, salary, or payment for services, even if the incentive is remitted to the dealership and the dealership then hands the money over to the salesperson.
 If the dealership were to pay it out of its own funds, the payment would appear on the salesperson’s W-2 and this bonus would be taxed just like regular income.